getsentry/fastify-otel/README.md

 > [!IMPORTANT]
 > This is a fork of [@fastify/otel](https://github.com/fastify/otel) with downgraded OpenTelemetry dependencies to v1 that is used in [@sentry/node](https://github.com/getsentry/sentry-javascript) until it supports OpenTelemetry v2.

+> [!WARNING]
+> When making changes to this branch the `codeload.github.com` link inside the [`@sentry/node` package.json](https://github.com/getsentry/sentry-javascript/blob/develop/packages/node/package.json) has to be updated to reflect the latest commit.

 # @fastify/otel

 [![CI](https://github.com/fastify/otel/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/fastify/otel/actions/workflows/ci.yml)